yashbhaskarwar/smel-lab-website/index.md

 {% capture text %}

-Our team includes faculty, researchers, and students working together on laboratory experiments and field campaigns, from ship-emissions studies to heavy-duty engine testing.
+Our team includes researchers and students working together on laboratory experiments and field campaigns.

 {%
   include button.html